EmanuelAlmirante/Joke_REST_Service/README.md

 The requirement regarding the text search query is not perfect.
 It will work with multiple words in the query, but they must be i the same order that they appear in the joke.
 For example, if we have a joke with the text "This is a test joke" and we try to do a text search query of "joke test" the result will be empty.
 On the other hand, if we do a text search query of "test joke" it will retrieve the correct result.
 To perfect this we should use Elasticsearch, for example.

+Due to time constrictions, the tests are not very exhaustive.
+For example, there are no tests for the controller.
+Even so, I believe that the implemented tests are able to demonstrate, in a general way, that the application fulfills the request requirements.

 ### Tech Stack:

 - Java 11